Supreme Court Rules That An Unhappy Marriage Is Not Grounds For Divorce

 Never have so many struggling families so desperately needed a change of law that reflects the non-confrontational and respectful family law court system that is miles ahead of the current legislation.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our family law team can advise and represent you in matters regarding divorce.
 Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.